rgbconsulting/rgb-hr/hr_expense_reset/README.md

 Features
 --------

-This module allows to move expense to draft if it don't have any accoutn move.
+This module allows to move expense to draft if it don't have any account move.

 Credits
 =======